 Chap.
-IV. of their time, and had undoubtedly acted by the best advice, when they form1529. ed the agreement for that marriage, which was now represented as so criminal and unnatural: And that she acquiesced in their judgment, and would not submit her cause to be tried by a court, whose dependance on her enemies was too visible, ever to allow her any hopes of obtaining from them an equitable or impartial decision .
-Having spoken these words, she rose, and making the King a low reverence, she departed from the court, and never would again appear
+IV. of their time, and had undoubtedly acted by the best council, when they formed the agreement for that marriage, which was now represented as so criminal and unnatural: And that she acquiesced in their judgment, and would not submit her cause to be tried by a court, whose dependance on her enemies was too visible, ever to allow her any hopes of obtaining from them an equitable or impartial decision.
+Having spoke these words, she rose, and making the King a low reverence, the departed from the court, and never would again appear in it.

 AFTER her departure, the King did her the justice to acknowledge, that she had ever been a dutiful and affectionate wife, and that the whole tenor of her behaviour had been conformable to the strictest rules of probity and honour.
-He only insisted on his own scruples, with regard to the lawfulness of their marriage; and he explained the origin, the progress, and the foundation of those doubts, by which he had been so long and so violently agitated.
-He acquitted cardinal Wolfey of having any hand in encouraging his scruples; and he begged a sentence of the court, conformable to the justice of his cause.
+He only infifted on his own scruples, with regard to the lawfulness of their marriage; and he explained the origin, the progress, and the foundation of those doubts, by which he had been so long and so violently agitated.
+He acquitted cardinal Wolfey of having any hand in encouraging his fcruples; and he begged a fentence of the court, conformable to the justice of his cause.